jorydotcom/learn.jquery.com/page/events/handling-events.md

 });
 ```

-The `.one()` method is especially useful if you need to do some complicated
-setup the first time an element is clicked, but not subsequent times.
+The `.one()` method is especially useful to do some complicated setup the first time an element is clicked, but not subsequent times.

-`.one()` accepts the same arguments as `on()` which means it supports multiple events to one
-or multiple handlers, passing custom data and event delegation.
+`.one()` accepts the same arguments as `on()`, which means it supports multiple events to one or multiple handlers, passing custom data and event delegation.

-### Disconnecting Events
+## Disconnecting Events

-Although all the fun of jQuery occurs in the `.on()` method, it's counterpart is just as important
-if you want to be a responsible developer. `.off()` cleans up that event
-binding when you don't need it anymore.
-Complex user interfaces with lots of event bindings
-can bog down browser performance, so using the `.off()` method diligently is a best practice to
-ensure that you only have the event bindings that you need, when you need them.
+Although all the fun of jQuery occurs in the `.on()` method, its counterpart is just as important. `.off()` cleans up the event binding when it's not needed anymore.
+Complex user interfaces with lots of event bindings can bog down browser performance, so using the `.off()` method diligently is a best practice to ensure that you only have the event bindings that you need, when you need them.

 ```
 // Unbinding all click handlers on a selection